-Running social media ads in 2025 isn’t just a smart move — it’s a necessity.
-But let’s be honest, trying to figure out how much they actually cost can feel like reading a restaurant menu with no prices.
+News flash: running social media ads in 2025 is a necessity.
+However, let's be real, trying to map out how much ads actually cost can feel like reading a restaurant’s menu with no prices.

-Some business owners throw in a few hundred dollars and hope for the best.
-Others overspend without knowing if it’s working.
-Most are just trying to answer one simple question: “How much do I need to spend to get real results?”
+There are business owners who throw in a few hundred dollars blindly and keep their fingers crossed.
+Others tend to overspend without actually knowing if it’s working.
+Most are just trying to answer one simple question: “How much should I spend in order to get real results?”

-This article breaks that down.
-We’ll walk through what impacts ad costs, show you average pricing across platforms, and explain what kind of budget gives you the best shot at success — whether you're going DIY or thinking of hiring an agency like Born Social.
+This article breaks that exact question down.
+We’ll walk you through the factors that impact ad costs, illustrate the average pricing across platforms, and the kinds of budgets that will give you the best chance at success!
+This is regardless of if you’re going DIY or thinking of hiring an agency such as Born Social.

 Key takeaways: